everydaycodings/Whatsapp-Chart-Analysis-WebApp/README.md

 ![Data](https://img.shields.io/badge/Dataset-WhatsApp-red)

-## **WhatsApp Chat Analyser** uses your Whatsapp data and analysis it and extracts insides from your cart history.
+## **WhatsApp Chat Analyser** uses your Whatsapp data and analysis it and extracts insides from your chat history.

 #### Features of this WebApp:
 - Supported for both 12-hrs format and 24-hrs format